 Ranch-style homes are a fixture throughout warm-weather climates, and their landscape should reflect those environs, too.
-Drought-smart plants dress up the home's foundation, while gently flowing window treatments, pulled back when the sun is lower on the horizon, help to block the harshest rays on the warmest days.
+Drought-smart plants dress up the home's foundation with practical beauty.
+Gently flowing window treatments, pulled back when the sun is lower on the horizon, help to block the harshest rays on the warmest days.

-The streamlined palette of materials is a hallmark of many ranch-style homes, and this retro-influenced exterior fits that mold.
-To help the landscape enhance the mostly neutral color scheme, the owners kept it simple, with a base of neatly trimmed hedges lining the front porch and a few slender trees for shade.
-In addition, the edging on the walkway picks up the same brick style and color from the house for a cohesive aesthetic.
+A streamlined palette of materials is a hallmark of many ranch-style homes, and this retro-influenced exterior fits that mold.
+To enhance the mostly neutral color scheme, the owners kept the landscaping simple, with a base of neatly trimmed hedges lining the front porch and a few slender trees for shade.
+The edging on the walkway picks up the same brick style and color from the house for a cohesive aesthetic.

-A landscape should work with, not against, a home’s ranch style in order to better boost curb appeal.
+A landscape should work with (not against) the style of the home in order to better boost curb appeal.
 This Mediterranean-influenced exterior gets a stylish boost from the tropical-leaning collection of plants on display.
 The clay tiles, wide porticos, and stucco walls blend effortlessly with the landscaping.

-Uniform plantings often get a bad rap, and they shouldn’t: They’re a great way to establish visual cohesion and elegance.
-This cottage-style ranch home uses elegant, low-growing grasses along both sides of the walkway and as a clever border for shady flower bed.
-The landscape helps the home, too, by accenting the rich green shutters on the front windows.
+Uniform plantings are a great way to establish visual cohesion and elegance.
+This cottage-style ranch home uses elegant, low-growing grasses along both sides of the walkway, which functions as a clever border for a shady flower bed.
+The landscaping accents the rich green shutters on the front windows.

 An exuberant mix of greens and burgundy adds visual energy to this contemporary ranch-style home.
 Lining the brick walkway to the front door, the sidewalk border brings color and interest to the mostly neutral facade.
 The natural color palette is enhanced with varying textures and charming details, such as the miniature trellis above the garage doors.